 - 22. Maintain your e-mail mailbox properly:- - Access emails regularly or make sure that a re-direction is set up if you are away for more than a day. - Only keep messages that are necessary for current business needs or need to be retained for other purposes. - Store all e-mail messages necessary for permanent business records in your U Drive or OneDrive, according to current record retention policies. - Delete insignificant, obsolete and unnecessary messages, return/read receipts and attachments, regularly.
 Clear your 'deletion' folder daily to get rid of unwanted items. - 23.
 Make sure you use the correct address when sending mail.
 If the e-mail fails to reach its destination, it may be lost or fall into the wrong hands.
 Double-check the address when you send important messages. - 24.
 Consider confirmation of receipt for important e-mails. - 25.
 Reply promptly to all e-mail messages requiring a reply.
 Where a prompt detailed response is not possible, send a short e-mail acknowledging receipt and giving an estimate of when a detailed response will or should be sent. - 26.
 Only print an e-mail if you need to for example, a hard copy for filing / legal reasons. - 28.
-When responding, concern yourself only with your response.
-Don't reproduce the message sent to you unless it is really necessary.
-This makes messaging more effective and conserves network resources. - 29.
 Always enter a subject title to your e-mail.
 Make sure that the 'subject' field of the message is meaningful.
 This helps everyone file and search for his or her messages more effectively.